Seednode/roulette/README.md

 ## [-s, --successive]

 This option is tailored specifically for my own use case.

-When loading a new image, it checks for a successively-numbered file in the same path.
+When loading a new image, it checks for a successively-numbered file of the format `filename###.extension` in the same directory.

-For example, if the file `/mnt/photos/MyVacation001.jpg` is being displayed, clicking on the image will search for a `/mnt/photos/MyVacation002.jpg`.
+For example, let's say `/mnt/photos/MyVacation001.jpg` is being displayed.

+If you click on the image, `roulette` will attempt to display `/mnt/photos/MyVacation002.jpg`.

-If a matching file is not found, it will select a random file as usual.
+If that matching file is not found, it will select a random file as usual.

 ## Usage output
 ```